zulip/zulip/docs/subsystems/pointer.md

 We plan to change this to automatically advance the pointer in a way similar to the unnarrow logic.

-### Narrow in a new tab: closest to pointer

-When you load a new browser tab or window to a narrowed view, Zulip will select the message closest to your pointer, which is what you would have got had you loaded the browser window to your All messages view and then clicked on the nearest message matching your narrow (which might have been offscreen).

-We plan to change this to match the Search/sidebar behavior.

 ### Forced reload: state preservation